Contact: Shakira Nelson, Ph.D.; Zuzana Justinova, M.D., Ph.D.; NIGMS-DSP@nigms.nih.gov

 Eligible grants are expected to have a reasonable period of research funding remaining at the time of the supplemental award to support the proposed research training of the individual(s) named in the supplement (e.g., a grant with approximately 2 years remaining to request a supplement for a graduate student, postdoctoral fellow, or investigator, or approximately 1 year remaining for high school, undergraduate, master’s or post-baccalaureate students).
 Individuals may receive support under these programs on only one active grant at any time but may be supported by more than one supplement during their research training experience if well justified (see more information below regarding Award Guidance).

 NIGMS encourages applications to support individuals who do not have access to NIGMS funded research education or training programs.
-NIGMS will consider supplemental support of one or more individuals on a grant at the high school, undergraduate, post-baccalaureate, master’s, graduate (doctoral) student, postdoctoral fellow, and faculty (investigator) levels.
+Typically for each parent award, NIGMS will consider supplemental support of up to three individuals at the high school or undergraduate levels, and one individual at the post-baccalaureate, master's, graduate (doctoral) student, postdoctoral fellow, or faculty (investigator) level.

 In addition to investigators developing independent research careers, NIGMS provides support through the DSP to established investigators (Program Directors/Principal Investigators) who become disabled during the current project period; such individuals may request funds for reasonable accommodations to permit completion of the currently-funded research project.